Considering A Career In Mental Health Counseling? How To Be A Therapist

 The above are some of the most popular majors for entering graduate school to further study therapy.
 According to the National Center for Education Statistics, out of the 1,895,000 bachelor's degrees awarded during the 2014 to 2015 academic year, 118,000 were in psychology.
 Because of their popularity, psychology-related subjects are also frequently offered as online courses, making pursuing counseling flexible and convenient.

 A psychology degree may not be required to gain admission into a graduate school, but it could make it easier.
-A background in psychology and related subjects could also make you feel more prepared for the next chapter of your education.
+A bachelor’s degree in psychology or related subjects could also make you feel more prepared for the next chapter of your education.
 It can help you avoid taking remedial classes to catch up with graduate course material.

 Graduate school

+Becoming a licensed professional therapist requires a minimum of a master’s degree.
 If you have not yet decided on a specific type of therapy, graduate school can allow you to decide.
-There are many different types of treatment that a person can choose to specialize in, including but not limited to the following:
+There are many degree programs that prospective mental health counselors can choose to specialize in, including but not limited to the following:

 • Psychotherapy